DavidChn05/nikahyuk-mobileapp/README.md

 ### Contribution: 🤝
 If you would like to contribute to this project, please follow these steps:

-Fork the repository to your GitHub account.
+- Fork the repository to your GitHub account.

-Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.

-Make the necessary changes and commit them.
+- Make the necessary changes and commit them.

-Push the changes to your forked repository.
+- Push the changes to your forked repository.

-Submit a pull request to the main repository, explaining the changes you made.
+- Submit a pull request to the main repository, explaining the changes you made.

+### License: 💎
+NikahYuk is released under the [MIT License]([link-to-license-file](https://github.com/DavidChn05/nikahyuk-mobileapp/blob/master/LICENSE)).
+Please refer to the license file for more details.